mirzaakhena/zapp/README.md

 npm run build
 ```

-Then client file output will be on `client/dist/`
+Client distribution file will be on `client/dist/`

 Go to `server/` directory
 ```